-In this example, 3 LEDs having forward voltage drop of 3 volt are connected in series .
-Hence LED driver output voltage should be equal 9 volt.
-Because 3 LEDs are connected in series and each LED have a forward voltage drop of 3 volt.
-So voltage of LED driver is :
+In this example, 3 LEDs with a forward voltage drop of 3 volts are connected in series.
+Therefore, the LED driver’s output voltage should be equal to 9 volts because 3 LEDs are connected in series and each LED has a forward voltage drop of 3 volts.
+So the voltage of the LED driver is:

-For example input voltage to LED driver is between 10-25 volt and we need regulated 9 volt output of LED driver for three LEDs strings of series configuration.
-Circuit diagram of LED driver for Series configuration of LEDs is shown below:
+For example, the input voltage to the LED driver is between 10-25 volts, and we need a regulated 9-volt output from the LED driver for three LED strings in a series configuration.
+The circuit diagram for the LED driver for the series configuration of LEDs is shown below:

 - UC3842 current mode controller IC.